q-nick/eslint-config-turbocharge/README.md

   └── backend.js
 ```

-but they are a bit different from basic example, you will have to to put `"root": true` in them:
+But they are a bit different from basic example, you will have to put `"root": true` in them:
 frontend:
 ```
 {